1ltr/chatutils/README.md

 19. Now go to https://heroku.com/deploy?template=your-github-url-here/tree/main and deploy to heroku

+Congrats, you successfully setup Chatutils.

 **If it is not working try:**

-1. In the chatutils channel say _setchannel
+1. In the chatutils channel say `_setchannel`

-2. In the chatutils channel say _setlogging
+2. In the chatutils channel say `_setlogging`

 3. Just wait a bit

-Congrats, you successfully setup Chatutils.

 ## Discord ID:

 **Developer Mode:**

-You need developer mode on to get the id
+You need developer mode on to get any id

 1. User Settings